• Home

 Dandelion uses

 Dried dandelions can be used as dyes for wool because their color is unaffected by the dyes that are used.
-Dandelion flowers can be eaten in salads and dandelions leaves are sometimes used as a substitute for dill.
-The dandelion has also been cultivated for its medicinal uses, such as dandelion root being applied to stop bleeding and dandelion leafs being brewed into dandelion tea, which is sometimes used to treat liver and digestive problems.
+The flowers can be eaten in salads and leaves are sometimes used as a substitute for dill.
+The dandelion has also been cultivated for its medicinal uses, such as root being applied to stop bleeding and leaves being brewed into tea, which is sometimes used to treat liver and digestive problems.

 Dandelion tea

-Dandelion tea is an herbal beverage made from dandelion flower, dandelion leaves or dandelion roots.
+Dandelion tea is an herbal beverage made from the flower, leaves or roots.
 The plant contains a bitter-tasting yellow sap that is collected and used as syrup for the tea.
 Dandelion tea has been researched for blood sugar regulation, in particular as a treatment for diabetes.

 I found a great description on how to make dandelion tea for you.